Albert O. Hirschman, Exit, Voice, and Loyalty: Responses to Decline in Firms, Organizations, and States — August 23, 2010

 Stop here and, being a good economist, consider the incentives.
 How much luck is a morally upright man going to have in such corrupt circumstances?
 If everyone’s in on taking a little out of every shipment, our hero will certainly have to be politically astute to avoid dashing his career (if not himself) on the rocks.
 He’s on a lonely island, surrounded by people he may very well make his enemies.
 The suspense of watching de Zoet wend his way through this battlefield is where the bulk of the book’s ample charm comes from.

 There’s also, of course, a love interest: de Zoet falls curiously in love with a nurse whose face is mysteriously disfigured.
 I was going to go into some more detail about the difficulties they face in getting together, but I think I won’t.
 They face difficulties aplenty, needless to say, and the source of those difficulties turns out — as the story goes on — to be horrifying.
-If I said anything more, I’d risk giving away some of [book: Thousand Autumns]’s captivating plot twists.
+If I said anything more, I’d risk giving away some of Thousand Autumns’s captivating plot twists.

 It’s an absolutely riveting book; I couldn’t put it down.
 I might gripe that the ending is too pat (it’s almost as though Mitchell is responding sarcastically to those who believed he couldn’t write a more-standard novel), but that’s small beer: go grab a copy and be absorbed for the next few hours.